threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 ![farming_tf_wallet_5](./img/farming_tf_wallet_5.png)

-You will then be asked to choose a *Threefold Connect Id*.
+You will then be asked to choose a *ThreeFold Connect Id*.
 This ID will be used, as well as the seed phrase, when you want to recover an account.
 Choose wisely.
 And do not forget it!
 Here we will use TFExample, as an example.

 ![farming_tf_wallet_6](./img/farming_tf_wallet_6.png)

 Next, you need to add a valid email address.
 This will be used as a broad KYC.
-You will need to access your email and confirm the validation email from Threefold to use properly the TF Connect App Wallet.
+You will need to access your email and confirm the validation email from ThreeFold to use properly the TF Connect App Wallet.

 ![farming_tf_wallet_7](./img/farming_tf_wallet_7.png)